Pulkitcodes/enthusiastic-kangaroo/src/pages/blog/index.md

 ---
 title: Welcome to our Blog
 subtitle: >-
-  Here you will find evidence-backed and experience-driven content to inspire, educate, and motivate you on your fitness journey—everything you need to build a more healthy, productive, and fulfilling life.
+  Here you will find latest home remodeling trends, DIY guides and curated content from around the web to inspire and educate you on your home remodeling journey—make your home an authentic expression of your imagination and creativity.
 hide_title: false
 col_number: three
 template: blog